Jul 6, 2026

 Form + type matched to job30%9.5/10

-Hydrolyzed bovine type I/III peptides — the correct skin-and-connective form (Proksch 2014) — built into a matrix that targets the skin endpoint specifically with vitamin C, nicotinamide, and antioxidants.
-Nails the skin job as a complete formula.
+Hydrolyzed bovine type I/III peptides — the correct skin-and-connective form (Proksch 2014) — built into a matrix that targets the skin endpoint specifically with clinically-studied HydroPeach ceramides, a polyphenol blend, and nicotinamide riboside.
+Nails the skin job as a differentiated formula.
 Only mark off: like all peptides, it's not an osteoarthritis product (UC-II's separate job, #6).

 Dose accuracy25%8/10

-Delivers collagen peptides at a meaningful but smaller raw dose than a straight 20 g scoop — it's a co-formulated skin matrix, not a bulk-peptide tub.
-Above the 2.5-5 g Proksch 2014 skin-trial floor, but below the 10-20 g window a buyer chasing maximum connective-tissue grams would want.
+Delivers 13 g of collagen peptides — a meaningful dose, but smaller than a straight 20 g scoop — because it's a co-formulated skin matrix, not a bulk-peptide tub.
+Well above the 2.5-5 g Proksch 2014 skin-trial floor, but below the top of the 10-20 g window a buyer chasing maximum connective-tissue grams would want.
 Appropriate for the skin use case it's built for; lower if judged purely on collagen quantity.

 Third-party testing + source quality20%10/10

 Thorne's clinician-grade quality control is among the strongest in the supplement industry — NSF-affiliated manufacturing, rigorous raw-material verification, and the default-supplier trust of multiple professional and Olympic sports organisations.
+The collagen is grass-fed, hormone-free bovine.
 For an animal-tissue concentrate where contaminant screening matters, this is best-in-class.
 Top of the category on testing.

 Cost per effective serving15%6/10

-$1.50 per serving for a smaller collagen dose than a bulk tub — you're paying a premium for the co-formulation and the QC, not for peptide quantity.
-The weakest axis: on pure cost-per-gram-of-collagen it loses badly to NOW (#5).
-The price is defensible only if you value the complete formula and clinician-grade label, which is exactly who this product is for.
+$1.50 per serving for 13 g of collagen — you're paying a premium for the differentiated actives and the QC, not for peptide quantity.
+The weakest axis: on pure cost-per-gram-of-collagen it loses to the plain bovine tubs, including NOW (#5).
+The price is defensible only if you value the ceramide/polyphenol formula and clinician-grade label, which is exactly who this product is for.

 ▸ SPECS